Colin Farrell: Relationships and children

 Farrell met English actress and singer Amelia Warner at the premiere of Quills in 2000.
 They dated from July to November 2001.
 There was unproven speculation that they married.
 Farrell said of the relationship that they were "too fast, too young".
-He has had relationships with several women including American singer Britney Spears, American model Nicole Narain, and actresses Elizabeth Taylor, Angelina Jolie, Maeve Quinlan, and Demi Moore.
-He has a son named James Padraig (born in Los Angeles in 2003) with American model Kim Bordenave.
-In October 2007, he said that James has Angelman syndrome, a rare genetic disorder characterised by intellectual and developmental delay, lack of speech and an excitable demeanour.
+He has had relationships with American model Nicole Narain, singer Britney Spears and actress Elizabeth Taylor, Maeve Quinlan, and Demi Moore.

+He has a son, James Padraig Farrell, born on 12 September 2003, with American model Kim Bordenave.
+In October 2007, he said that his son has Angelman syndrome, a rare genetic disorder characterised by intellectual and developmental delay, lack of speech, and an excitable demeanour.

 From 2007 to 2008, Farrell dated Irish medical student Muireann McDonnell.
 Farrell and British-American writer Emma Forrest dated for over a year, an experience she discussed in depth in her memoir Your Voice in My Head (which mostly focused on her relationship with her therapist, who died unexpectedly).
 According to Forrest, she and Farrell planned to have a child together before he ended the relationship.

-In October 2009, Farrell fathered his second son, Henry Tadeusz, with Polish actress Alicja Bachleda-Curuś (his Ondine co-star).
-Their relationship ended in mid-2010.
+On 7 October 2009, Farrell's second son, Henry Tadeusz Farrell, was born to Polish actress Alicja Bachleda-Curuś (his Ondine co-star).
+Farrell and Bachleda-Curuś split in 2010.

-Drug addiction
+Drug addiction and sobriety

-In December 2005, Farrell checked into a rehabilitation centre for addictions to recreational drugs and painkillers.
-He commented on the topic in an interview on Late Show with David Letterman after leaving rehab, and continued to do so in the years following.
-He said, "There was an energy that was created, a character that was created, that no doubt benefited me.
-And then there was a stage where it all began to crumble around me."
+Farrell said in an interview that "[He had] been drunk or high since [he] was 14."
+In December 2005, he checked into a rehabilitation centre for addictions to recreational drugs and painkillers.
+He commented on the topic during an interview on Late Show with David Letterman after leaving rehab, and continued later to talk about it.
+He said, "There was an energy that was created, a character that was created, that no doubt benefited me... then there was a stage where it all began to crumble around me."

+Farrell has been sober since leaving the rehab centre in 2006, and has credited his sobriety to his elder son James.
+In 2018, he voluntarily checked himself into rehab, as a "preemptive measure", in order to maintain his sobriety.

 Sex tape

 In January 2006, Farrell filed a lawsuit against his ex-girlfriend, American model Nicole Narain, and the Internet Commerce Group (ICG) for the unauthorised public distribution of a 13-minute sex tape they had made in 2003.
 He was offered $5 million for its rights.
-While ICG tried to release it, Narain said that she would work with Farrell to ensure that the tape remained private; Farrell said she tried to release it to damage his acting career and "make money out of it", which Narain denied.
+While ICG tried to release it, Narain said that she would work with Farrell to ensure that the tape remained private.
+Farrell said she tried to release it to damage his acting career and "make money out of it", which Narain denied.
 On 16 April 2006, they reached a confidential settlement; Farrell's lawsuit against ICG continued with a trial date of 21 July 2006, and was eventually settled amicably.